-Lower urinary tract infection (cystitis):
+For lower urinary tract infection (cystitis):

-Upper urinary tract infection (pyelonephritis):
+For upper urinary tract infection (pyelonephritis):

 Patients with recurring UTIs may require image testing to detect underlying problems in the urinary tract: